galvdat-hthieu/vgupe2024_team8/README.md

       - Users can forward received messages to other users or groups.
       - Users can add new contacts to their contact list.
    6. Generation of invoices, bills, receipts, and other related documents
-      - The system shall integrate with current databases and transaction records, automatically print out document templates with accurate information.
+      - The system shall integrate with current databases and transaction records, and automatically print out document templates with accurate information.
-      - The system shall calculates totals, taxes, discounts, and other financial details from input data.
+      - The system shall calculate totals, taxes, discounts, and other financial details from input data.
-      - The system shall print out accurate payment details, transaction IDs, payment status in documents, or legal documents...
+      - The system shall print out accurate payment details, transaction IDs, and payment status in documents, or legal documents...
       - The system shall meet regulatory standards and compliance requirements, ensuring legal and industry-specific document compliance.
    8. Management of drugs and consumables within the pharmacy unit
-      - Inventory management: Keep an accurate record of stocked drugs and consumables in the pharmacy unit.
-Including the quantities, the expiration date, suppliers, and ID number.
+      - The system shall keep an accurate record of stocked drugs and consumables in the pharmacy unit.
+This includes the quantities, the expiration date, suppliers, and ID number.
-      - Monitoring medication stock: Alert when the quantities are below a certain threshold, to ensure that the pharmacy never runs out of medications.
+      - The system shall monitor the medication stock and alert when the quantities are below a certain threshold to ensure that the pharmacy never runs out of medications.
-      - Order processing: Order generation, supplier management for cost, quantities of the order, and order tracking.
+      - The system shall generate orders, manage suppliers for cost and quantities of the order, and track orders.
 ### Non-Functional:
    -